-The entrance of the Dakota where John Lennon was murdered in 1980.
+The entrance to the Dakota, where John Lennon was shot

 John Lennon signs an album for his killer just hours before he was gunned down.
 Photo by Paul Goresh.

-Strawberry Field Imagine memorial for John Lennon in Central Park.
+Strawberry Fields “Imagine” memorial for John Lennon in Central Park

 I’ve never been a fan of John Lennon or the Beatles, but standing where his life ended during my trip to New York in 2012 was an incredibly sad and profound experience.

 Here, the world lost a powerful artist, a sonic shaman.
 Someone who could truly move the world.